rsta2/circle-docs/docs/basic-system-services/gpio-access.rst

 	Writes ``nCount`` bytes to the I2C slave device with address ``ucAddress`` from ``pBuffer``.
 Returns the number of written bytes or < 0 on failure.
 See the error codes above.

+.. cpp:function:: int CI2CMaster::WriteReadRepeatedStart (u8 ucAddress, const void *pWriteBuffer, unsigned nWriteCount, void *pReadBuffer, unsigned nReadCount)

+	Performs a consecutive write and read operation with repeated start.
+At first writes ``nWriteCount`` bytes (1-16) to the I2C slave device with address ``ucAddress`` from ``pWriteBuffer``.
+Then reads ``nReadCount`` bytes from the I2C slave device with the same address into ``pReadBuffer``.
+Returns the number of read bytes or < 0 on failure.
+See the error codes above.

 CI2CSlave
 ^^^^^^^^^